 Source: Good PA, Taylor RH, Mortimer MJ.
 The use of tinted glasses in childhood migraine.
 Headache.
 1991.
 31:533–6. http://www.ncbi.nlm.nih.gov/pubmed/1960058

-Patients with benign essential blepharospasm (BEB).
-Patients who suffer from BEB, a condition that causes rapid blinking or eyelid spasms, have the same type of light sensitivity issues as people who have migraines.
-The studies compared the effects of wearing FL-41 lenses, rose-tinted lenses and gray-tinted lenses in a group of 86 patients, including 56 with BEB and 30 healthy controls.
-At the end of the study, the researchers found the FL-41 lenses reduced both blink rate and eyelid spasms in the BEB groups while also providing superior improvement in light sensitivity and reading compared to the other lenses.
+Patients with benign essential blepharospasm (BEB), a condition that causes rapid blinking or eyelid spasms, have the same type of light sensitivity as migraine sufferers.
+The studies compared the effects on 86 patients when wearing FL-41 lenses, rose-tinted lenses, and gray-tinted lenses.
+This group included 56 patients with BEB, along with 30 subjects without BEB sensitivity.
+At the end of the study, researchers found the FL-41 lenses reduced both blink rate and eyelid spasms in the BEB group, plus superior improvement in light sensitivity and reading compared to the other lenses.

 Source: Blackburn MA, Lamb R, Digre KB et al. FL-41 Tint Improves Blink Frequency, Light Sensitivity, and Functional Limitations in Patients with Benign Essential Blepharospasm.
 Ophthalmology.
 2009.
 116:997–1001, http://www.ncbi.nlm.nih.gov/pubmed/19410958

 Source: Wilkins AJ, Wilkinson P. A tint to reduce eye-strain from fluorescent lighting?
 Preliminary observations.
-Opthamology and Physiological Optics.
+Ophthalmology and Physiological Optics.
 1991.
 11:172-175. http://www.ncbi.nlm.nih.gov/pubmed/2062542